77Rev/77Rev/README.md

 I have a discord server, called Pixel Science (you can find it on Disboard.org, Science keyword).

-My expected PhD topic is related to Lattice Field Theory, more specifically to Lattice QCD.
+My expected PhD topic is focused on Lattice Field Theory, particularly Lattice QCD.
-I will begin the PhD studies in autumn 2026, till that I am planning to work and engage in content creation.
+I will begin the PhD studies in autumn 2026.
+In the meantime I will work and engage in content creation.

-### 🔰 Miscellaneous
-- 🔭 For my MSc thesis I constructed a new, general EFT model for non-Abelian gauge theories with many (N_f > 6) fermions.
-It is an extension of ChPT with an light scalar particle using the most general form of coupling.
+### 🚧 In progress
-- 🌱 I’m currently learning how to use Rivet and Pythia (among other things) for proton-proton and heavy ion collision data analysis.
+- 📦 Learning Rivet and Pythia8 for proton-proton and heavy-ion collision analysis.
-- 🌱 I’m currently learning Lattice Field Theory and String Theory.
+- 🔬 Self-studying Lattice Field Theory and String Theory (when time allows).
-- 💻 I'm learning the following programming languages (whenever I have time): Rust, Assembly, HTML.
-- 💻 I use Arch Linux currently, but I am also familiar with Alpine Linux and Debian based distros.
-- 💬 You can ask me about Physics, Maths or Linux.
+- 🛡️ Learning cybersecurity: information security, defensive & offensive cybersecurity (via Blackarch & Kali)
+- 💻 Learning: Rust, Assembly and HTML (when time allows).

+### 📫 Contact
 - 📫 Mainly you can reach me on Discord: 77rev
 - 📫 You can also reach me on Matrix: 77apollyon:matrix.org
-- 📫 My Stack Exchange username is 77Hei
-- 📜 My plan for the near future is to create a TikTok channel and post Physics, Maths and Linux related content.
-- 😄 Pronouns: he/him
-- 🧲 Fun fact 1: When I was 14, I participated in a country level astronomy competition and finished 2nd.
-- 🧲 Fun fact 2: I'm into gaming, e.g. I play World of Warships and WARNO.
-- 🧲 Fun fact 3: I love the SCP universe and the related lore.

-### 👾 Hobbies
-- Cybersecurity: information security, defensive & offensive cybersecurity
-- Worldbuilding (I am also planning on writing books based on it in the future)
+### 🔭 Educational background
+- BSc in Physics | 2020-2023 | Thesis: Dynamics of Solvable Quantum Systems
+- MSc in Physics | 2023-2025 | Thesis: Pion-Scalar Coupled Effective Field Theory

+For the MSc thesis I constructed a new, general EFT model for non-Abelian gauge theories with many (N_f > 6) fermions.
+It is an extension of ChPT with a light scalar particle using the most general form of coupling.

 ### 💾 Technical Skills
 - Bash